Alluxio/alluxio/docs/en/core-services/Caching.md

 ### Multiple-Tier Storage

 It is typically recommended to use a single storage tier with heterogeneous storage media.
-In certain environments, workloads will benefit from explicit ordering of storage media based on I/O speed.
+In certain environments, workloads will benefit from the explicit ordering of storage media based on I/O speed.
 When tiered storage is enabled, the eviction process intelligently accounts for the ordering of tiers.
 Alluxio assumes that tiers are ordered from top to bottom based on I/O performance.
 For example, users often specify the following tiers: